The Perfect Meal

 Want to feel good about your gluttonous day of eating?
 At Even Stevens Sandwiches, you eat to give.
 In the same cause marketing, buy-one-give-one strategy as companies like TOMS Shoes, when you buy a sandwich at Even Stevens, the restaurant donates ingredients for a sandwich to a handful of local nonprofits geared towards alleviating hunger.
 The downtown location’s sales benefit the Good Samaritan Program, the Rescue Mission, Volunteers of America Homeless Youth Outreach, and the YWCA.
 As of September 2015, Even Stevens has donated more than 150,000 sandwiches to those in need.

 Sit in the flagship Even Stevens’ rustic, yet modern-cool interior and order the Pot Roast Dip.
-Succulent turkey pot roast, Swiss cheese, red onion, jalapeno jelly, lightly-toasted sourdough, and a side of au ju — it reads like a poem and tastes even better.
-Snack on this sammie, and do a little good.
+Succulent turkey pot roast, Swiss cheese, red onion, jalapeno jelly, lightly-toasted sourdough, and a side of

 Salt Lake location